FSipiano/newbieDictionary/README.md

 I am intent on making tech more friendly, busting one jargon at a time!
 In my ['What ** is**' series](https://dev.to/javascriptcoff1/series/10250), I explore common tech terms such as 'API' and 'hoisting' as well as technologies such as Vue, Tailwind and Docker!

 I want _YOU_ to contribute.
+Never contributed to Open Source before?!
+That's cool - consider this your gateway drug..
 Click the 'fork repository' button (in the top right), make your additions in your 'own version', and then create a pull request (definition below) to put it back into this main version!
 I'll review it and then add it in. 😄

 ---
 Sometimes, (well for me at least) it very much seems that this industry has overcomplicated words and phrases for things _on purpose._